 Follow this checklist for the best results:

-- Do keep your arm parallel to the ground
+- Keep your arm parallel to the ground

-- Do squeeze your muscles at the highest point
+- Squeeze your muscles at the highest point

-- Do maintain a strong core and lift with your body
+- Maintain a strong core and lift with your body

 - Don’t rely on momentum to lift the weight

 - Don’t raise your arm above your shoulders